Psychopath Eyes: Do Psychos Have Different Eyes & Stares?

 • This study found that psychopaths make significantly less eye contact, both in frequency and duration, during speaking, listening, and viewing images of human faces.

-In popular culture, an imagery is often used that a psychopath’s eyes can “turn black,” But it’s a metaphorical or dramatic expression, rather than a scientific phenomenon.
+In popular culture, an imagery is often used that a psychopath’s eyes can “turn black,” but it’s actually a metaphorical expression, not a scientific observation.

 psychopath's eyes turn black